fishingelephants/100-days-of-code/r1-log.md

 3. Add the item to the UI [DONE]
 4. Clear the fields [DONE]--Added
 5. Calculate the budget [DONE]
-6. Display the budget on the UI [In progress]
+6. Display the budget on the UI [DONE]

 **Thoughts:**
 - Able to display budget and reset everything to zero.
 But I'm stucked at the percentage.
 It's still display '---' in all condition.